 The chart above shows the 25-year returns for an investment in solar whether you choose to purchase a system with cash or pay over time with a loan.
-Net metering is dead in Nevada, and after 2028, you'll get compensated at only $.0271 for any excess energy your system produces.
-On top of that, solar panel owners will be charged a larger monthly flat fee than homeowners without solar.
-All that means solar is a little less great here, and there are a lot of "what-ifs".
-So let's survey the damage:
+As of 2016, net metering is back in Nevada, and you'll get compensated at 95% of the retail rate for any excess energy your system produces.

 Net Present Value of Solar in Nevada

 “Net Present What?!”
 Don’t panic, this isn’t an economics test.
 NPV is just a tool used to compare investments.
 Basically, it asks, “if you had X dollars to invest, which investment would get you the best return?”
 It relies on the idea that getting a return on your investment sooner is better than later, because you can reinvest your early profits and keep the gain train going.

 We compare an investment in solar to a “what-if” investment in a Standard & Poor’s (S&P) 500 stock index fund, which has seen growth of about 7% per year over the past 25 years.
 We use the cost of solar in Nevada and ask “how much better or worse (in 2018 dollars) is an investment in solar than stocks?”
 Here's what we found for the three different ways of going solar in Nevada: